 Most notably, China has evolved from an "observer" to a "member" of ICSID.
-China has been reluctant to accept the jurisdiction of ICSID but deposited its instruments of ratification of the ICSID Convention on 7 January 1993.
-However, the lack of clarity is on the jurisdiction of ICSID.
-Even following its ratification of the ICSID Convention, China continued to conclude international investment agreements without reference to ICSID arbitration.
-Many of the early investment agreements do not provide for ISDS.
-They only provide for ', the dispute should be submitted to the competent national court of the host state' to settle ISDS' disputes.
-Although the legal effects are unclear, China also made a declaration under Article 25(4) of the ICSID Convention, accommodating a limitation of the jurisdiction of ICSID.
-Article 25(4) of the ICSID Convention states that a declaration made under this Article and its subsequent notification 'shall not constitute the consent ...'
-Parties must separately give consent to ICSID jurisdiction in a separate bilateral agreement or treaty.
-Thus one may interpret such a declaration as without legal effects.
+China has been reluctant to accept the jurisdiction of ICSID but deposited its instruments of ratification of the ICSID Convention on 7 January 1993.745 However, the lack of clarity is on the jurisdiction of ICSID.
+Even following its ratification of the ICSID Convention, China continued to conclude international investment agreements without reference to ICSID arbitration.746 Many of the early investment agreements do not provide for ISDS.747 They only provide for ', the dispute should be submitted to the competent national court of the host state' to settle ISDS' disputes.
+748Although the legal effects are unclear, China also made a declaration under Article 25(4) of the ICSID Convention, accommodating a limitation of the jurisdiction of ICSID.749 Article 25(4) of the ICSID Convention states that a declaration made under this Article and its subsequent notification 'shall not constitute the consent ...'
+Parties must separately give consent to ICSID

-&lt;sup>644 China acceded to the ICSID Convention on February 9, 1990.
+745 China acceded to the ICSID Convention on February 9, 1990.
 China deposited its instruments of ratification of the Convention for the Settlement of Investment Disputes Between States and Nationals of Other States (ICSID Convention) on 7 January 1993.

-ICSID Centre has jurisdiction under two conditions.
+746 ICSID Centre has jurisdiction under two conditions.
 First, the state has ratified the ICSID Convention and second, it has consented expressly to its jurisdiction in accordance with Article 25(1) of the ICSID Convention.

-646 Many of the early investment agreements concluded after 1993.
+747 Many of the early investment agreements concluded after 1993.
 See: Ming Du, 'Explaining China's Approach to Investor-State Dispute Settlement Reform: A Contextual Perspective'.

-647 Ming Du.
+748 Ming Du.

-&lt;sup>648 See: Ming Du. '[a]ny Contracting State may, at the time of ratification, acceptance of approval of this Convention or at any time thereafter, notify the Centre of the class or classes of disputes which it would or would not consider submitting to the jurisdiction of the Centre'.
+749 See: Ming Du. '[a]ny Contracting State may, at the time of ratification, acceptance of approval of this Convention or at any time thereafter, notify the Centre of the class or classes of disputes which it would or would not consider submitting to the jurisdiction of the Centre'.
 The ICSID Convention is silent on such a declaration so it is supposed by some scholars that it is a reservation provided for under Article 2(1)(d) of the Vienna Convention on the Law of Treaties (the 'VCLT').